GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/advertiser.md

-A company that pays to advertise its products.
+An advertiser is a company that pays to advertise its products.